 Following several years of real-world data involving problems with Ethicon Physiomesh, a recall was issued in several countries on May 25, 2016, and the action was classified as a “Market Withdrawal” in the United States.

-Ethicon Physiomeshm was removed from the market after an analysis of unpublished data from two large independent hernia repair registries, including the Herniamed German Registry and Danish Hernia Database-DHDB.
+Ethicon Physiomesh was removed from the market after an analysis of unpublished data from two large independent hernia repair registries, including the Herniamed German Registry and Danish Hernia Database-DHDB.
 However, consumers were never properly notified that their hernia mesh was recalled.

 Recurrence or hernia reoperation rates after laparoscopic ventral hernia report using Ethicon Physiomesh Composite Mesh were noticeably higher than the average rates of hernia mesh problems involving other products.